Optimal times to conceive?

 Determining the precise moment of ovulation (and the best time for conception) is a learned science.
-To find out more about ovulation detection, see Fertility awareness — natural birth control methods in the Go Ask Alice!
-Sexual Health archive.
+To find out more about ovulation detection, see Fertility awareness: The symptothermal method in the Go Ask Alice!
+Sexual and Reproductive Health archive.
 Natural family planning combines several observations (regarding the previous menstrual cycle, vaginal fluids, and basal body temperature to name a few) to confirm ovulation.
 If you want more information about the details of determining your monthly fertility, click to Planned Parenthood to read about "How Pregnancy Happens."

 You owe it to yourself to learn as much about your body as possible.
 Our Bodies, Ourselves (available in print and online) by the Boston Women's Health Book Collective is a great resource for a variety of women's health topics.
-If you are at Columbia, consider talking with a provider at Medical Services who specializes in women's health.
-To make an appointment, visit Open Communicator or call x4-2284.
+It may also be a good idea to talk to a trusted health care provider to figure out your ovulation cycle.

 Here's to being "in the know" about your body!